thoth-tech/documentation/docs/ArtGallery/Cyber Security/Cyber Security Database.md

 Overview

-As we are leading towards the deployment stage of the Art Gallery Application will will need to start looking at storage options for the data that is stored from the website.(This can be further discussed with the client)
+As we are leading towards the deployment stage of the Art Gallery Application will need to start looking at storage options for the data that is stored from the website.(This can be further discussed with the client)